If you are what you eat, what does your reading selection say about you?

 Reviewed by Carolyn English

-Design Driven Innovation — Roberto Verganti.
+Design Driven Innovation: Changing the Rules of Competition by Radically Innovating What Things Mean — Roberto Verganti.
 Harvard Business Press, 2009.

 Innovation in industry has focused broadly on two strategies.
 One is the radical improvement in product performance pushed by breakthrough technologies.
 The other is improved product performance based on users’ needs.
 Both strategies focus on improving a product or service.
 With its user-centred approach, however, the latter strategy sits within the realm of ‘design-thinking’.